cboard-org/cboard-ai-engine/README.md

 - `globalSymbolsApiURL`: The Global Symbols API URL.
 Default is `https://www.globalsymbols.com/api/v1/labels/search/`.
 Optional.

 - `pictonizerConfiguration`: Object with the Pictonizer configuration.
 Optional.
 If not passed, the `pictonizer()` method will return a "empty" image.
-For more info see below.
+For more info see [pictonizer](#pictonizer).

 ```typescript
 import { type PictonizerConfiguration } from "cboard-ai-engine";